AdobeDocs/adobeio-events/api/provider_api.md

       "description": "a description for your event type" }'

-With the 2 commands above, your custom events provider is ready to be used, you can register [webhooks](../intro/webhooks_intro.md) against it;
+With the 2 commands above, your Custom Adobe I/O Events Provider is ready to be used, you can register [webhooks](../intro/webhooks_intro.md) against it;
 to start emitting events on its behalf use our [Publishing API](eventsingress_api.md).